BLavery/STM32F103-Arduino/README.md

 __Related:__

-For my notes on the smaller STM32F030F4P6, see https://github.com/BLavery/STM32F030F4P6-Arduino .
+For my notes on the smaller STM32F030F4P6, see https://github.com/BLavery/STM32F030F4P6-Arduino
 For my notes on the 1024k STM32F407VG, see https://github.com/BLavery/STM32F407VG-Arduino
+For my notes on the SAMD21-M0-Mini, see https://github.com/BLavery/SAMD21-Mini-Wemos